Domestic terrorism in the United States: Jewish Defense League

 Jewish Defense League (JDL) was founded in 1968 by Rabbi Meir Kahane in New York City.
 FBI statistics show that from 1980 to 1985, 15 terrorist attacks were attempted in the U.S. by JDL members.
 The FBI's Mary Doran described the JDL in 2004 Congressional testimony as "a proscribed terrorist group".
 The National Consortium for the Study of Terror and Responses to Terrorism states that during the JDL's first two decades of activity it was an "active terrorist organization."
 Kahane later founded the far right Israeli political party Kach.

 Ku Klux Klan

 The Ku Klux Klan (KKK) was determined to be a "terrorist organization" in 1870 by a federal grand jury, and the FBI has been investigating crimes by white supremacy extremists including Klan members since 1918.
 During reconstruction at the end of the Civil War the first KKK used domestic terrorism against the Northerners in the South ("called "Carpetbaggers") as well as against freed slaves.
-During the late 20th century, leading up to the Civil Rights Movement, various unrelated KKK groups used threats, violence, arson, and murder to further their anti-Black, anti-Catholic, anti-Communist, anti-immigrant, anti-Semitic, homophobic and white-supremacist agenda.
+During the late 20th century, leading up to the Civil Rights Movement, various unrelated KKK groups used threats, violence, arson, and murder to further their anti-Black, anti-Catholic, anti-Communist, anti-immigrant, antisemitic, homophobic and white-supremacist agenda.
 Other groups with agendas similar to the Ku Klux Klan include neo-Nazis, white power skinheads, and other far-right movements.